 It is intended that the Melbourne Genomics findings will contribute directly to future health practices and budgets, by determining where genomics has the most benefit to offer and how it might be applied across the Victorian hospital system and involvement in further national and international efforts will ensure Australia’s health system benefits from those.
 Learnings from Melbourne Genomics are being shared with colleagues within the Australian Genomics Health Alliance (AGHA) and globally through the World Genomics Health Alliance.

-Melbourne Bioinformatics experts working on this project include:
+Melbourne Bioinformatics experts who have worked on this project include:

 - Bernie Pope (lead) (also working directly with AGHA)